-In 2016, SOAR expanded its mission, recognizing that, after a decade of helping children in residential settings, it was necessary to take the proactive step of attempting to reduce the institutionalized orphan population in Armenia.
+In 2016, SOAR took the proactive step of attempting to reduce the institutionalized orphan population in Armenia.
 Toward that end, SOAR now supports several day centers, all of which provide services to children at risk for institutionalization.
-SOAR also established its Services to Children in their Own Home (SCOH) Program.
-The SCOH Program works with residential institutions to deinstitutionalize and reunify children with biological families and provides home-based services after reunification to reduce the economic, social, emotional, and professional barriers within the family dynamic that may trigger reinstitutionalization.
+SOAR also established its Services to Children in their Own Home (SCOH) Fund.
+The SCOH Fund works with residential institutions to deinstitutionalize and reunify children with biological families and provides home-based services after reunification to reduce the economic, social, and professional barriers that leave children at risk for reinstitutionalization.

-Represented by 142 Chapters, 6 Junior groups, and more than 600 volunteers worldwide, SOAR supports 45 institutions - orphanages, boarding schools, day centers, summer camps, and transitional centers - in Armenia, Artsakh, Javakh, Istanbul, Lebanon, and Syria.
+Represented by 145 Chapters, 5 Junior groups, and more than 600 volunteers worldwide, SOAR supports 40 institutions - orphanages, special boarding schools, day centers, and orphan summer camps - in Armenia, Artsakh, Javakh, Lebanon, and Syria.
 Chapters contribute to SOAR's mission in a variety of ways, from traditional fundraising to Program development to professional expertise.
-The common bond among members of the SOAR family is the unwavering belief that orphaned children and adults with disabilities represent the most vulnerable population of Armenian society.
+The common bond among members of the SOAR family is the unwavering belief that orphaned children and orphaned adults with disabilities represent the most vulnerable population of Armenian society.